What is a savings account? Definition, how they work

 - Shop at credit unions: A credit union may offer you a better yield than you can find elsewhere.
 These not-for-profit organizations are member owned and tend to offer high rates and low fees.

-- Rely on the power of compound interest: Savings accounts offer liquidity, but your money will grow faster the less you touch your money.
+- Rely on the power of compound interest: Savings accounts offer liquidity, but your money will grow faster the less you touch it.
 You can use a compound interest calculator to see how small deposits into a savings account quickly add up over time.

 - Watch out for fees: Some savings accounts advertise an attractive rate, but they come with fees that can eat into your interest rate.
 Do what you can to avoid incurring fees on your savings account.
 Better yet, shop for an account with very few fees.